Without Love (Nick Lowe song)

 "Without Love" is a song by Nick Lowe from his 1979 studio album Labour of Lust.

 Johnny Cash version

-Johhny Cash covered the song on his 1980 studio album Rockabilly Blues.
+Johnny Cash covered the song on his 1980 studio album Rockabilly Blues.
 Nick Lowe himself produced the recording and played on it together with Dave Edmunds.

 Released in January 1981 as a single (Columbia 11-11424, with "It Ain't Nothing New Babe" on the opposite side), Cash's version reached number 78 on U.S. Billboard's country chart for the week of February 14, 1981.